jodal/pykka/docs/introduction.rst

 access the attributes of the attribute itself, or call methods on the attribute.
 For this case, Pykka supports traversable attributes.
-By marking an actor attribute as traversable, Pykka will not return the attribute when accessed, but wrap it in a new :class:`pykka.proxy.ActorProxy`.
+By marking an actor attribute as traversable, Pykka will not return the attribute when accessed, but wrap it in a new :class:`pykka.ActorProxy`.
 When the wrapped attribute is used, Pykka will get/set attributes or call methods on the actor attribute, just as it normally would on the actor, if wrapped in an actor proxy.

 To mark an attribute as traversable, simply set the :attr:`pykka_traversable` attribute to something, like e.g. :class:`True`::

-    class AnActor(GeventActor):
+    class AnActor(pykka.gevent.GeventActor):
         an_attribute = SomeOtherObject()
         an_attribute.pykka_traversable = True